Ev3ryTh1ngN1c3/Social-Network-API-with-NoSQL/README.md

   ## What Was Learned

   ･ understanding the importance of using a NoSQL databases like MongoDB <br>
-    for handling unstructured data in a social network application
+  &nbsp; for handling unstructured data in a social network application

   ･ implementing RESTful API endpoints using Express.js for routing